shivangi-2001/tomcat-apache-application/readme.md

 # Apache Tomcat Setup with Vagrant and Shell Script

-<sub>This project sets up an Apache Tomcat 10 server inside a Vagrant-managed virtual machine using a provisioning shell script.</sub>
+This project sets up an Apache Tomcat 10 server inside a Vagrant-managed virtual machine using a provisioning shell script.

 ### Requirements